Brexit deal contains ambiguities after being written at pace, says UK PM's spokesman

 LONDON (Reuters) - The Brexit divorce deal contained ambiguities after being written at pace, Prime Minister Boris Johnson’s spokesman said on Wednesday, adding it was always expected for the details on Northern Ireland to be hammered out after signing.

-Johnson has been criticised for signing the withdrawal agreement, only to now introduce legislation that overrides parts of it.
+Johnson has been criticized for signing the withdrawal agreement, only to now introduce legislation that overrides parts of it.

 “The Withdrawal Agreement and the Northern Ireland protocol, aren’t like any other treaty.
 It was agreed at pace in the most challenging possible political circumstances, to deliver on a clear political decision by the British people, with the clear overriding purpose of protecting the special circumstances of Northern Ireland,” the spokesman said.